 Her follow-up sophomore album, the expansive, cinematic, “Home”, was released in 2020 on Gondwana Records and finds Rani expanding her palate: adding vocals and subtle electronics to her music as well as being accompanied by bassist Ziemowit Klimek and drummer Wojtek Warmijak.
 The album earned Rani another notable accolade of “Best Composer”, a further acknowledgement from Fryderyk and with Rough Trade including it in their essential “Albums of the Year”.

-When Hania reintroduced herself this spring with “Hello”, the preliminary taster for her new album, “Ghosts”, it most likely startled many who’ve come to love her work.
+Her third studio album Ghosts was released in October 2023.
 Otherworldly yet upbeat, its mischievous melody, eloquent Rhodes piano, sparkling synths and nimble rhythms offered little indication of the New Classical style with which her acclaimed solo debut, 2019’s Esja, is sometimes associated.
-Both a welcome to Ghosts’ universe and a farewell of sorts to the past, “Hello” is a siren’s call, and, just as the album’s title suggests, over the album’s 13 tracks and 67 minutes Rani passes repeatedly and gracefully between worlds, joined sometimes by bassist and Moog player Ziemowit Klimek and Patrick Watson who breathes unearthly life into the ethereal “Dancing with Ghosts”.
+Over the album’s 13 tracks and 67 minutes Rani passes repeatedly and gracefully between worlds, joined sometimes by bassist and Moog player Ziemowit Klimek and Patrick Watson who breathes unearthly life into the ethereal “Dancing with Ghosts”.

 Her interests extend, too, into the realms of art: last summer, for instance, visitors to Zodiak, the Warsaw Architecture Pavilion, are encouraged to enjoy “Room for Listening”, a sound and spatial art installation, designed with architecture studio Zmir, in which an hour-long composition is looped and streamed through 25 speakers.

-Hania played concerts across the whole Europe, North America, Australia and Japan.
+Hania has played concerts across the whole Europe, North America, Australia and Japan.
 She performed sold out show in prestigious venues like NOSPR in Katowice, Elbphilharmonie in Hamburg, Funkhaus in Berlin and The Roundhouse in London.
 In 2022 Hania was invited to Paris to perform recorded live shows for ARTE and Cercle.
+Spring In 2025 Hania will perform with a large ensemble at many of Europe’s most prestigious venues including Berlin Philharmonie, Salle Pleyel Paris and the Barbican London as well as a much anticipated solo performance at Sydney Opera House in March 2025.

 Over the last years, Hania collaborated with many great artists – Vikingur Olafsson, Hugar, Skalpel, Portico Quartet, Christian Löffler, Niklas Paschburg, Fejka, Mari Samuelsen, Natalia Przybysz, Dobrawa Czocher, Hior Chronik, Kamp!, Igor Herbut i Misia Furtak, Mela Koteluk.